Burgundy mixture: History

 Similar to the Bordeaux mixture, one of the earliest fungicides in use, Burgundy mixture, also known as “sal soda Bordeaux”, is used as a fungus preventative applicant on plants before fungi have appeared.
-Bordeaux mixture contains copper(II) sulfate, CuSO4, and hydrated lime, Ca(OH)2, while Burgundy mixture contains copper sulphate, CuSO4, and sodium carbonate, Na2CO3.
+Bordeaux mixture contains copper(II) sulfate, CuSO4, and hydrated lime, Ca(OH)2, while Burgundy mixture contains copper sulfate, CuSO4, and sodium carbonate, Na2CO3.
 First used around 1885, Burgundy mixture has since been replaced by synthetic organic compounds, or by compounds that contain copper in a non-reactive, chelated form.
 This helps to prevent the accumulation of high levels of copper in sediments surrounding the plants.

 Synthesis and composition

-Burgundy mixture is made by combining dissolved copper sulphate and dissolved sodium carbonate.
-Dissolved copper sulphate ratios generally range from 1:1 to 1:18.
+Burgundy mixture is made by combining dissolved copper sulfate and dissolved sodium carbonate.
+Dissolved copper sulfate ratios generally range from 1:1 to 1:18.
 Sodium carbonate is generally added in higher quantities and at a dissolved ratio of 1:1.5.
-Over time, the sodium carbonate will crystallize out of solution, and the closer the copper sulphate to carbonate mixture is to 1:1 ratios, the faster this process occurs.
+Over time, the sodium carbonate will crystallize out of solution, and the closer the copper sulfate to carbonate mixture is to 1:1 ratios, the faster this process occurs.
 This property is one key factor in the general discontinued usage of Burgundy mixture, as the mixture must be mixed shortly before intended utilization.